 British Educational Research Journal 2013

-We are a THRIVE school.
-For us this means that we aim to have THRIVE at the core of our whole school ethos and THRIVE approaches across our whole setting.
+We are proud to be a Trauma Informed School (TiS).
+For us this means that we aim to have TiS approaches at the core of our whole school ethos and across our whole setting.

 Aims: